beaudev/bash-profile/README.md

 **bash-profile** is a simple way to integrate some useful functions and aliases in your bash session.
-It uses mostly gist
+It uses mostly gist.

+## General philosophy

+This glue script is mostly used on my workstations, use it at your own risk ;) I host some of the useful scripts I'm using, either on gist or github, as it easy and efficient.

+The convention is as simple as, if **bash-profile** find a script either in the ``scripts/`` directory (for github hosted scripts) or in the ``gist_scripts`` (for gist scripts), he will source them.

+### Gist Scripts
+Any gist defining a bash function in a ``.sh`` file will be sourced

+### Github Scripts
+As soon as a github script is defined (through submodules) he will be sourced with the name if the script file in the github repository is the same as the repository name.
+THink of it as the entry point, you can then import and read directories within that repository.

 ## Installation
 ### One-liner install
 The installation could be performed with that one liner (yeah, curl is needed...) :